How to write an English Language/Literature personal statementby Emily Jackson

 The more fresh eyes you can get on your personal statement, the better.
 Sometimes, when we work hard on something, we don't always see the errors or missteps that are right in front of us.

-So never be afraid to ask for help!
+Never be afraid to ask for help!
 Share drafts with friends, family or teachers and ask them to look out for any spelling or grammatical errors.

 No. For literature degrees, mentioning a book or other text can help to demonstrate an active interest in literature.